 Here some fun hummingbird facts you can share with your friends and family:

-- Hummingbirds are the smallest birds and the smallest animals with backbones.
+- Hummingbirds are the smallest birds.

 - Hummingbirds can eat up to twice their body weight in nectar every day.